jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 ![](./images/fig2.4.png) Fig 2.4

-Using the above three variabled, implement the logic for the enemy's movement system: **if the player triggers the LineOfSight collider, move the enemy towards the player's transform position.** You will need to edit the Move() and Update() functions in the *Enemy* script, in addition to the OnTriggerEnter2D script in the *LineOfSight* script.
+Using the above three variables, implement the logic for the enemy's movement system: **if the player triggers the LineOfSight collider, move the enemy towards the player's transform position.** You will need to edit the Move() and Update() functions in the *Enemy* script, in addition to the OnTriggerEnter2D script in the *LineOfSight* script.

 **Task: implement move() and finish the logic in update() of the Enemy script.
 Fill in the logic for OnTriggerEnter2D() in the LineOfSight script**